Health Guide

 If you have functioning lungs, liver, kidneys and small intestines then your body does it for you.
 No need for magic juices, powders or kits.

-The idea that teas have defense chemicals is stupid.
 Many meta analysis show cardiovascular benefits in drinking green & black tea.
+The idea that teas have defense chemicals is not something to worry about.

 Many studies have proven blue light throws off our circadian rhythm (your natural hormone sleep cycle that tells your body it’s time to go to bed) which leads to trouble sleeping or even insomnia.
 Wearing blue light glasses at night when looking at screens helps this.

 To our knowledge there are no true studies that show blue light damages your eyes but is proven to affect sleep.
+So we suggest using blue light blocking glasses if you look at screens after the sun goes down.

 Kids - Always push your kids to stay active and healthy at every age, but reflexes generally finish developing around 12 years old and that is when many professionals recommend kids start some resistance training.
-The idea resistance training stunts growth has been debunked by many studies.
+The idea that resistance training stunts growth has been debunked by many studies.

 Elderly - New research highlights how exercise chiefly enhances functional brain connectivity in older adults with mild cognitive impairment.
 An effect further complemented by cognitive training and vitamin D. Also, mild resistance training and light physical activity such as walks or even standing up out of a chair repetitively has shown to increase muscle mass and more importantly bone density for the elderly.
 This is a tremendous help to their overall health and longevity.